-All RISE data are run through a modified version of the RATCam data pipeline during the following working day after data taking.
+All RISE data are run through a modified version of the IO:O data pipeline on the morning after the data was taken.
 The pipeline debiases, removes a scaled dark frame, and flat-fields the data using a library flat which is updated every few months.
-An automated email is sent when reduced data are available for download, either from the Quicklook, Recent Data, or Archival Data web pages..
+The original V+R visible band filter caused no detector fringing.
+The near-IR filter does show weak fringing however no automated fringe subtraction is currently being applied by the pipline.
+An automated email is sent when reduced data are available for download.

 Phase 1 information

-No filter-change or readout time overheads need be applied when applying for RISE time; a simple 60 second slew overhead is all that is required.
+No filter-change or readout time overheads need be applied when applying for RISE time; a simple 60 second slew overhead and the universal 20sec initialisation overhead are all that are required.
 No filter changes are possible, and the readout time is negligible.

 Phase 2 information